YassinHajjej/chnayder/README.md

-👋 Hi, I’m Yassin Hajjej, a passionate coder and lifelong learner based in [San Francisco].
+👋 Hi, I’m Yassin Hajjej, a passionate coder and lifelong learner based in San Francisco.

 👀 I’m interested in web development, machine learning, and building innovative solutions to real-world problems.